diegoiast/qutepart-cpp/README.md

     this word will be marked on all the document.
 16. ... with a timeout.
 Only after 300 msec you move to a word, not to spam the CPU with useless tasks.
-17. Matchin brackets are highlighedside panel .
+17. Matching brackets are highlighted side panel .
 18. Auto brackets: when you press any of `[({` the corresponding closing bracket is added.
 19. Mark the current line with a different background.